OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 On the slurmctld_ server you may start with this example::

-  cp ~/rpmbuild/BUILD/slurm-22.05.8/etc/job_submit.lua.example /etc/slurm/job_submit.lua
+  cp ~/rpmbuild/BUILD/slurm-23.11.8/etc/job_submit.lua.example /etc/slurm/job_submit.lua

-(replace the 22.05 version number) and read in the Lua_manual_ about Lua_ programming.
+(replace the 23.11 version number) and read in the Lua_manual_ about Lua_ programming.
 Install also the Lua_ package::

-  yum install lua
+  dnf install lua

 Inspiration for writing you custom ``job_submit.lua`` script can be found in: